It plays the role of the switch at the entrance to the pharynx.

 Cartilage is interconnected by a set of ligaments and surrounded by membranes that ensure the rigidity of the larynx.

-Movement of the larynx is allowed by various muscles that will be involved in the movement of the epiglottis and vocal cords.
+The movement of the larynx is allowed by various muscles that will be involved in the direction of the epiglottis and vocal cords.

 Structure of the epiglottis